Stop motion: 1950s

 Ray Harryhausen learned under O'Brien on the film Mighty Joe Young (1949).
 Harryhausen would go on to create many memorable stop motion effects for a string of successful fantasy films over the next three decades.
-These included The Beast from 20,000 Fathoms (1953), It Came from Beneath the Sea (1955), Jason and the Argonauts (1963), The Golden Voyage of Sinbad (1973), and Clash of the Titans (1981).
+These included The Beast from 20,000 Fathoms (1953), It Came from Beneath the Sea (1955), The 7th Voyage of Sinbad (1958), Jason and the Argonauts (1963), The Golden Voyage of Sinbad (1973), and Clash of the Titans (1981).

 It wasn't until 1954 before a feature animated film with a technique other than cel animation was produced in the US.
 The first was the stop motion adaptation of 19th century composer Engelbert Humperdinck's opera Hänsel und Gretel as Hansel and Gretel: An Opera Fantasy.

 In 1955, Karel Zeman made his first feature film Journey to the Beginning of Time inspired by Jules Verne, featuring stop-motion animation of dinosaurs and other prehistoric creatures.

 Art Clokey started his adventures in clay with a freeform clay short film called Gumbasia (1955), which shortly thereafter propelled him into the production of his more structured TV series Gumby (1955–1989), with the iconic titular character.
 In partnership with the United Lutheran Church in America, he also produced Davey and Goliath (1960–2004).
 The theatrical feature Gumby: The Movie (1992, released in 1995) was a box-office bomb.

 In Hungary, Hungarian–French puppet designer and animated film director, Éva Balla‑Falus, began her series of 6 animated films with various collaborators (with the sculptor Zoltán Olcsai-Kiss, Megy a juhász szamáron in 1948, and Vitamin ABC in 1950, Kacsa in 1951, Balkéz Tóbiás in 1953, Mese a mihaszna köcsögről in 1956, and A didergő király in 1957.

 On 22 November 1959, the first episode of Unser Sandmänchen (Our Little Sandman) was broadcast on DFF (East German television).
 The 10-minute daily bedtime show for young children features the title character as an animated puppet, and other puppets in different segments.
 A very similar Sandmänchen series, possibly conceived earlier, ran on West German television from 1 December 1959 until the German reunification in 1989.
 The East German show was continued on other German networks when DFF ended in 1991, and is one of the longest running animated series in the world.
 The theatrical feature Das Sandmännchen – Abenteuer im Traumland (2010) was fully animated with stop-motion puppets.